preethammadapura/basespace-help-1/_docs/articles/tutorials/share-data-using-getlink.md

 {% endstep %}

 {% step 4, /images/tutorials/share-analysis-getlink-deactivate_698x369.png, Share %}
 Copy the URL to share with collaborators.
+The URL can simply be shared with multiple users in order for them to access the dataset.
 {% endstep %}

 {% callout note, NOTE %}